Sakthi Group: Automobiles

 It has various automobiles dealership with Maruti Suzuki, Tata Motors, Force Motors, Mahindra and BSA Electric Scooters.
 ABT Maruti is one of the oldest Maruti dealer networks in India, has been operating since 1984.
 Anamalais Engineering (P) Ltd. and Anamalias Retreading Company are engaged in automobiles construction sector.

 Finance

 Sakthi Finance Ltd. is one of the non–banking finance company engaged in Commercial Vehicle financing with over 43 branches in Tamil Nadu, Kerala, Karnataka & Andhra Pradesh.
-Sakthifinance Financial Services Limited (SfFSL), part of the Sakthi group is engaged in locker and deposit activities.
+Sakthifinance Financial Services Limited (SFFSL), part of the Sakthi group is engaged in locker and deposit activities with over 25 Branches in Tamilnadu with Excellent customer service.